AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 # DESCRIPTION

-**cdt-cpp**  Is a C++ compiler which converts C++ code of the smart contracts to WebAssemply binary code for execution in a virtual machine of Antelope block chains
+**cdt-cpp**  Is a C++ compiler which converts C++ smart contract code to WebAssemply for execution in Antelope block chain virtual machines.

 # OPTIONS